 Our vets at Broadway Animal Hospital passionately believe that prevention is essential to helping your cat live a long, healthy life.
-That's why our the Pacific Northwest vets recommend the FVRCP vaccine for cats.
+That's why our Everett vets recommend the FVRCP vaccine for cats.
 Here's how the shot protects your cat's health.

 Core Vaccines for Cats

-The FVRCP vaccine administered by our vets in the Pacific Northwest is one of two core vaccines for cats.
+The FVRCP vaccine administered by our vets in Everett is one of two core vaccines for cats.
 We strongly recommend core vaccines for all cats, regardless of whether they spend most of their time indoors or outdoors.
 The other core vaccine your feline companion will need is the Rabies vaccine, which is also required by law in many states.

 While you may believe that since your cat remains indoors, it is safe from infectious diseases we will list here, the viruses that lead to these serious feline conditions can survive for up to a year on surfaces.
 This means that if your indoor cat escapes even for a short time, they will be at risk for contracting the virus and falling severely ill.